Should your hairdresser screen you for skin cancer?

-NEW YORK, Oct 17 (Reuters Health) - Next time you get a haircut, you might end up with something you didn't expect: a referral to a dermatologist.
+NEW YORK (Reuters Health) - Next time you get a haircut, you might end up with something you didn't expect: a referral to a dermatologist.

-A survey of Texas hair salons out on Monday found that more than a third of stylists check at least half of their customers for suspicious moles on their scalps, and most have referred people to a doctor lest the mole turn out to be skin cancer.
+A survey of Texas hair salons out today found more than a third of stylists check at least half of their customers for suspicious moles on the scalp, and most have referred people to a doctor lest the mole turn out to be skin cancer.

-What's more, half the hairdressers wanted to learn more about skin cancer to extend the reach of doctors screening for the disease, according to findings in the Archives of Dermatology.
-(For the full survey, see bit.ly/o8TR90 )
+What's more, half the hairdressers were keen to learn more about skin cancer to help extend the reach of doctors screening for the disease, according to findings in the Archives of Dermatology.

-"What we would like to do in the next couple of years is to train as many hair professionals as possible," said Alan Geller, at Harvard School of Public Health in Boston.
+"What we would like to do in the next couple of years is to train as many hair professionals as possible," said Alan Geller, of Harvard's School of Public Health in Boston, who led the new work.
 "We think this holds a lot of promise."

+He's not the only one hoping to spread the gospel of modern medicine through hair salons and barbershops, whose clientele might not otherwise see a health provider.

-In 2008, a foundation sponsored by the Abbott Fund began offering free diabetes and high-blood pressure screening at black-owned barbershops in New York City.
+In 2008, for instance, a foundation sponsored by the Abbott Fund began offering free diabetes and high-blood pressure screening at black-owned barbershops in New York City.

 A study from last year showed such an approach may help rein in uncontrolled blood pressure, and cancer researchers have also found barbershops to be promising venues for disease-awareness campaigns.